seng637-Winter/seng637-a3-AllisonOge/seng637-a3-team_number.md

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

 With the codebase associated with this lab when testing our test cases, we encountered an issue with the test.
 The results we had from the previous lab were not reproducible with the latest codebase.
 We had no errors with our previous lab but when we tested it against the new codebase we encountered errors.
 The errors were mostly a result of the mock library used and its dependency on the `hamcrest` library.
-We fixed the issue by using the older version (1.1) instead of the version (1.3) that was associated with the codebase associated with this lab.
+We fixed the issue by using the older version (1.1) instead of the version (1.3) that was associated with the codebase for this lab.

 Another challenge that was managed is the attempts to improve the code coverage of the `DataUtilites.calculateColumnTotal` and `DataUtilities.calculateRowTotal` methods.
 The infeasible regions of the code led to an infinite loop when testing which had to be forcefully exited.
 A sample test case tested on the `DataUtilities.calculateColumnTotal` method to illustrate the process is shown below.
 The test case simulates an invalid `rowCount` of -2 using mock data so that the second for loop in the `DataUtilities.calculateColumnTotal` method runs but as expected the loop is never exited.
 This is shown by the highlights in the figure showing the test is stopped at 5 out of 43 test cases, the 5th test case being the `testInvalidData`.
 ![WB-calucateColumnTotal-TC](media/WB-calculateColumnTotal-TC.png)